 Like the Olympic 10K Marathon Swim, the top two contenders have stayed in the lead pack for the entire race and have now broken free.
-The cities of Paris and Los Angeles are sprinting furiously to the finish – and it is anyone’s race to win on September 13th when the International Olympic Committee votes in Lima, Peru.
+The cities of Paris and Los Angeles are sprinting furiously to the finish – and it is said that Paris has nudged in the lead to win the 2024 Summer Olympic Game bid on September 13th when the International Olympic Committee votes.

 The 2024 Olympics will either be held in Los Angeles or Paris.
-The bidding process and lobbying will culminate in a vote later this year, but over the next two weeks, the International Olympic Committee’s 2024 Evaluation Committee will be visiting both cities that are rolling out its red carpet for the IOC dignitaries.
+The lobbying is feverish with the International Olympic Committee’s 2024 Evaluation Committee visiting both cities.

 Paris is seen as the favorite to win the 2024 Olympic Games and Los Angeles is seen as a backup that may be awarded the 2028 Olympics.